 Recent critical evaluation of the effectiveness of antidepressants has shown that in many trials these drugs did not perform any better than a placebo (a pill containing an inactive substance) in relieving depression.
 See a Newsweek article on this there.

-This 2018 book by Johan Hari provides a very readable and up to date account of this.
-Read excerpts from the book published in the Guardian here.
+This 2018 book by Johan Hari provides a very readable and up to date account of how biological psychiatry has marginalized psychological and social factors that contribute to depression.
+Download excerpts from the book as published in the Guardian here.

 September 2014: In this article in Clinical Psychology Forum, Psychiatrist Phil Thomas highlights an article in the British Journal of Psychiatry that talks of “the end of the psycho-pharmacological revolution.”
 He quotes a prominent psycho-pharmacologist:,

 “A massive experiment has failed: despite decades of research and billions of dollars invested, not a single mechanistically novel drug has reached the psychiatric market in more than 30 years”

 This is evidence of a crisis at the scientific heart of psychiatry related to its failure to validate a single psychiatric diagnosis [as a biological disorder] and to develop effective drug or physical treatments based in scientific knowledge.

 Psychological problems may sometimes result from medical illnesses (such as multiple sclerosis) and, when this is the case, it is important to identify and treat the medical condition.
 However, in the majority of cases, psychological problems are not secondary to a medical illness, and a medically based treatment is not appropriate.
 Thomas concludes that we “need to redefine the role of doctors in mental health care.